The magnetic moment of $Z_{c}(3900)$ as an axial-vector molecular state: Introduction

 The electromagnetic multipole moments of hadron encode the spatial distributions of charge and magnetization in the hadron and provide important information about the quark configurations of the hadron and the underlying dynamics.
 So it is interesting to study the electromagnetic multipole moments of hadron.

 The studies on the properties of hadrons inevitably involve the nonperturbative effects of quantum chromodynamics (QCD).
 The QCD sum rule method \cite{SVZ} is a nonperturbative analytic formalism firmly entrenched in QCD with minimal modeling and has been successfully applied in almost every aspect of strong interaction physics.
 In Ref.\cite{Balitsky,Ioffe1,Ioffe2}, the QCD sum rule method was extended to calculate the magnetic moments of the nucleon and hyperon in the external field method.
 In this method, a statics electromagnetic field is introduced which couples to the quarks and polarizes the QCD vacuum and magnetic moments can be extracted from the linear response to this field.
 Later, a more systematic studies was made for the magnetic moments of the octet baryons \cite{octet1,octet2,octet3,octet4}, the decuplet baryons \cite{decuplet1,decuplet2,decuplet3,decuplet4} and the $\rho$ meson \cite{rho}.
-In the case of the exotic X, Y, Z states, only the magnetic moment of the $Z_{c}(3900)$ as an axialvector tetraquark state was calculated through this method \cite{wangzhigang}.
+In the case of the exotic X, Y, Z states, only the magnetic moment of $Z_{c}(3900)$ as an axialvector tetraquark state was calculated through this method \cite{wangzhigang}.

-In this article, we study the magnetic moment of the $Z_{c}(3900)$ as an axialvector molecular state with quantum number $J^{P}=1^{+}$ by the QCD sum rule method.
+In this article, we study the magnetic moment of $Z_{c}(3900)$ as an axialvector molecular state with quantum number $J^{P}=1^{+}$ by the QCD sum rule method.
 The mass and pole residue, two of the input parameters needed to determine the magnetic moment, are calculated firstly including contributions of operators up to dimension 10.
 Then the magnetic moment is extracted from the linear term in $F_{\mu\nu}$ (external electromagnetic filed) of the correlation function.

 The rest of the paper is arranged as follows.
-In section \ref{sec2}, we derive the sum rules for the mass, pole residue and magnetic moment of the $Z_{c}(3900)$ state.
-Section \ref{sec3} is devoted to the numerical analysis and a short summary is given in section \ref{sec4}.
+In Sec.\ref{sec2}, we derive the sum rules for the mass, pole residue and magnetic moment of $Z_{c}(3900)$ state.
+Sec.\ref{sec3} is devoted to the numerical analysis and a short summary is given in Sec.\ref{sec4}.
 In the Appendix \ref{appendix}, the spectral densities are shown.